Dennis-Mugo/affordphysio_api/README.md

 1. Ensure you are in the project directory

-2. Run the Flask application in the terminal
+2. Run the Django application in the terminal
    ```
     bash
    ```